mcaceresb/gmail-download/README.md

     --sort-rules gmail_rules.json --output-type html
 ```

-Though intended to be used from the command line, one can run the query from ython
+Though intended to be used from the command line, one can run the query from python
 ```python
 from gmail_query import gmail_query
 from dateutil import tz